DrDejaVuNG/super/packages/flutter_super/README.md

 - RxBool
 - RxDouble

-It is best used for local state i.e state used in a single controller.
+It is best used for local state i.e state used in a single view model.

 **Note:** When using the RxT class, it is important to call the `dispose()` method on the object when it is no longer needed to prevent memory leaks.
-This can be done using the onDisable method of your controller.
+This can be done using the onDisable method of your view model.

 <br>